1247Foundation Ermesinde of Luxembourg

 2016

 The Cistercian Order of the Strict Observance (OCSO) announced the official closure of the abbey, citing insurmountable internal tensions.
-This sparked an 8-year period of uncertainty, legal procedures, and the resistance of 6 sisters refusing to leave.
+This began a period of 8 years of uncertainty, legal procedures, and resistance from 6 sisters refusing to leave the premises.

 July 2024

 An amicable agreement was reached with the Holy See.
-The 6 remaining sisters could continue their monastic life.
-The institution took the name Cordemois Abbey, left the OCSO, and came under the jurisdiction of the Diocese of Namur.
+The remaining 6 sisters can continue their monastic life.
+The institution takes the name of Cordemois Abbey, leaves the OCSO, and comes under the jurisdiction of the Diocese of Namur.
 A new chapter begins.

 Canonical autonomy – Diocese of Namur